leejoonli/code-every-day/log.md

 ## Thoughts

 Practiced building a mongo and mongo-express app using Kubernetes.
 Worked through the yaml files to create deployments of a mongo application.
 Ran into an authorization issue while adding mongo-express.
 Currently cannot solve the issue.

+# Day 178 (8/31/2022)

+## Kubernetes

+Continue to learn about Kubernetes.

+## Thoughts

+Finished the video walkthrough for Kubernetes demo.
+There's A LOT of information that I need to review.
+But the mongo and mongo-express app that wasn't working yesterday started working without any kind of intervention and was able to start the service.
+It seems like a lot of Kubernetes is breaking large applications into smaller pieces and having those pieces be able to communicate with each other.
+Kubernetes doesn't inately handle stateful data so the user needs to create a persistent volume (which is a similar name that Docker has) and then attach the volume to the pods.
+And as the application contains more services, it seems like it's best practice to try to keep everything separate to avoid any kind of mixups.
+There's also a lot of information on using ports and IP addresses, whether it's from an external service like Ingress or an internal service.
+Still lots to learn but I'm willing to keep diving in.